 There are various ways in which the financial requirement can be met.
 Combined income and prospective income can also be taken into account.
 Your Solicitor will be able to assess your case and advise you on the best possible way to satisfy this requirement.

 Cash savings of £62.500 can also be used to satisfy the financial threshold for a spouse visa.
 There are many other important factors to take into account if savings are relied upon.

 It is important to seek appropriate advice from your Solicitor in this regard, as failure to do so can result in your application being rejected.

 Meeting the financial threshold in light of COVID-19

 We have seen how the effect of the global pandemic has cost many people to lose their jobs, and as a result of this, families are separated as the financial threshold under the immigration rules can no longer be satisfied, which ultimately means you are no longer able to sponsor your loved ones to join you in the UK.

-The good news is that the Secretary of State for the Home Department has introduced a concession policy which applies to individuals, who have suffered from temporary loss of income, owing to the pandemic.
+The good news is that the Secretary of State for the Home Department has introduced a concession policy that applies to individuals, who have suffered from temporary loss of income, owing to the pandemic.

 What is the concession?

 Income received through the following means will count as employment/self-employment:

 • Coronavirus Job Retention Scheme